 A military discharge is simply defined as a service member’s release from their obligation to continue service in the armed forces.
 When discharged, a service member also receives a “characterization of service” which appears on their DD-214 and usually falls into one of five categories: honorable, general under honorable conditions, other than honorable, bad-conduct, or dishonorable.

-By far the most common characterization of service is honorable, with over 85 percent of veterans receiving honorable discharge.
+By far the most common characterization of service is honorable, with over 85 percent of veterans receiving an honorable discharge.
 An honorable discharge makes a veteran eligible for all veterans’ benefits.

 General Discharge Under Honorable Conditions